Germanized/BetterBootstrap-Release/README.md

 6.  **Usage:** The application interface and functionality are the same as described in Option 1.
 Use the UI to manage BetterDiscord.
 Check the terminal window where you ran `npm start` *and* the in-app logs for detailed output.

 ## Building Your Own Executable (`.exe`)
-(NOT FIT TO BE BUILT YET TRYING TO FIX)

 If you have run the application from source (Option 2) and want to create your own portable `.exe`: